kalimawiki/blog-writing/content/posts/ai-in-pharmaceutical-industry_-revolutionizing-clinical-trials-2025-07-01.md

 ### Efficiency Gains Are Outpacing Ethical Readiness

 Operationally, AI is driving rapid gains in speed, efficiency, and personalization — but *ethical and regulatory frameworks are lagging*.
-Many of the most powerful AI tools (e.g., deep learning and real-time adaptive trial systems) function as black boxes, making them difficult to explain, validate, or audit—an issue that is particularly problematic in a highly regulated industry like drug development.
+Many of the most powerful AI tools (e.g., deep learning and real-time adaptive trial systems) function as black boxes, making them difficult to explain, validate, or audit — an issue that is particularly problematic in a highly regulated industry like drug development.

 The current regulatory environment is *cautiously reactive* rather than proactive.
 While the FDA and EMA have started issuing AI-related guidance, there’s still a lack of standardized validation protocols, transparency requirements, and accountability guidelines for AI models used in human trials.
 Without stronger oversight and public engagement, there’s a risk of public distrust or even systemic bias in how AI-driven trials are designed and interpreted.